jadecobra/python_tdd_exercises/TDD_SETUP.md

-# Setup a Test Driven Development Environment
+# How I setup a Test Driven Development Environment

 We will step through creating a [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development) Environment in python